 ODT has a set of fixed locations which are used to store the current values of the user program's general registers when a breakpoint occurs.
-Thus, the current state of the user program is preserved so that task execution can be resumed normally when control is returned to the user through the execution of the G (Go) or P (Proceed) commands (see section 3.6).
+Thus, the current state of the user program is preserved so that task execution can be resumed normally when control is returned to the user through the execution of the G (G) or P (Proceed) commands (see section 3.6).
 These registers, numbered 0 through 7, can be examined with a command of the following form:

-\\$n/
+\$n/

 where n represents an octal integer representing the desired register.
 When the slash is typed, the contents of the specified register are automatically printed by ODT, making this value available for examination or change.
-If the user desires to change the contents of a general register, he may do so with a command in the form \$n/a <CR>, where n represents the octal register specifier, and a represents the new value to be entered.
+The user can change the contents of a general register by issuing a command of the form \$n/a <CR>, where n represents the octal register specifier, and a represents the new value to be entered.
 The following examples show how the user program's general registers are opened and modified:

-\$0/000033 <cr></cr> ;REGISTER 0 IS EXAMINED AND CLOSED. \$4/000474 464 <cr></cr> ;REGISTER 4 IS OPENED, MODIFIED TO - ;CONTAIN 000464, AND CLOSED.
+\$0/000033 <CR> ; REGISTER 0 IS EXAMINED AND CLOSED. ; REGISTER 4 IS OPENED, MODIFIED TO ; CONTAIN 000464, AND CLOSED.